afjalalam09/Pizza-Sales-Performance-Analytics/README.md

 ![Product Performance Analysis](02_Product_Performance_Analysis.png)

 ## 💻 SQL Queries Highlight
-All the KPIs and trends were initially queried and validated using MS SQL Server before visualizing them in Power BI.
+All the KPIs and trends were initially queried and validated using PostgreSQL before visualizing them in Power BI.
 * Check out the `Pizza_Sales_Queries.sql` file in this repository to see the raw SQL queries used for data extraction and two-way validation.

 ---